 SBIF Review – Programme Proposal

+The SBIF RPP 2019 set out six projects that would undertake the necessary transformation by 2025.
 The first project is focussed on the necessary feasibility studies and project development.
 This sets the foundations for the next project to establish the National and Regional Hubs.
 A further project then develops a shared technical road map and invests in our Super Partners who provide invaluable Infrastructure support and services across Scotland.
-The newly established National and Regional Hubs will then have capacity to undertake three projects to facilitate improved data flows, develop value-added services, and build capacity with recording groups and community groups to maximise engagement and participation.
+The newly established National and Regional Hubs will then have the capacity to undertake three projects to facilitate improved data flows, develop value-added services, and build capacity with recording groups and community groups to maximise engagement and participation.

 |SBIF Review Programme Proposal – Investing in Nature: Evidence|